PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 15:25:04
+Last updated: 2024-04-05 15:25:38
-Random Quote: Best way to catch the smart ones?
-Get an idiot working for them. - Jaime Kuykendall
+Random Quote: Even in sin, you can still be a saint. - Don Neto